jackie-jia/cs1951a-final-project/data_deliverable/data/README.md

   - This attribute is an identifier, and is unique.
   - Since this value is meant to be unique and outputted by the API, no duplicate records exist.
   - This value is required, and was checked to be complete.
-  - We plan on using this attribute to find the time at which large fluctuations in price took place.
-We then plan on linking posts of a certain time interval before the time of the fluctuation to the fluctuation for text analysis.
+  - We plan on using this attribute to find the time at which large fluctuations in price and demand took place.
+We then plan on linking reddit posts in a certain time interval before the time of the fluctuation to the fluctuation for text analysis purposes.
   -  This feature does not include any sensitive information.

 All three coins then have the following six attributes differentiated by the suffix 'SYMBOL_' in the column name: